conra2010/blog-vue/README.md

 end
 ```

-After some events are received, we go offline by changing "No throttling" to "Offline".
+After some events are received, go offline by changing "No throttling" to "Offline".
 The event source should detect that and close the connection; go back to "No throttling" and after a few seconds the event source should try to reconnect and tell Mercure the ID of the last event received.